 On the other hand if one wants to know and understand the maritime life in this region it´s mandatory to pay a visit to the 17th century Forte da Arrábida.
 Its original mission was to defend the coast but today, it houses the Oceanographic Museum from Arrábida Natural Park.

-For the ones who love to visit castles the Blue Coast is the place to be: 3 main castles defended Lisbon from the south, from the West (Atlantic side) and the East (inland).
-Nowadays we can walk inside its walls and wonder how it was possible for such a small population to live and thrive in between Arab, Spanish and pirate attacks.
+For the ones who love to visit castles, the Blue Coast is the place to be: 3 main castles defended Lisbon from the south, from the West (Atlantic side) and the East (inland).
+Nowadays we can walk inside its walls and wonder how such a small population could live and thrive in between Arab, Spanish and pirate attacks.

 No tour to Setúbal heritage will be completed until you have stopped by Espichel Cape (the end of Setúbal Peninsula), where Our Lady of the Cape is located; a cult with a historical record that dates back to 1366.
-On this tremendous and beautiful place, we must take a closer look to the religious heritage, built in conditions of great difficulty, watch this cosmic scenario in front of our eyes and try to imagine the dinosaurs that left their tracks on the local rugged cliffs and the mythical, popular cults who flock here from the fifteenth century onwards in worship of Our Lady of the Cape.
+On this tremendous and beautiful place, we must take a closer look at the religious heritage, built-in conditions of great difficulty, watch the cosmic scenario in front of our eyes, and try to imagine the dinosaurs that left their tracks on the local rugged cliffs and the mythical, popular cults who flock here from the fifteenth century onwards in the worship of Our Lady of the Cape.

 Nature in the Blue Coast